HussainAther/philosophy/causality/contextualemergence.md

 spike signals from neural circuits encode for higher-level functions in the brain.

 A property dualist position would also recognize three features of this emergence.
-The emergent property at the higher level Hi must have real instances, remain co-occurrent wtih some property or complex feature recognized in the lower level, and this property can't be reduced to any property postulated by or definable within the lower level.
+The emergent property at the higher level Hi must have real instances, remain co-occurrent with some property or complex feature recognized in the lower level, and this property can't be reduced to any property postulated by or definable within the lower level.